-- 1. Dissertation complete and submitted, including depositing a copy with the Home Campus Program Administrator. - 2.
-The student's Research Mentor will attend the exit seminar and is responsible for any costs associated with the exit seminar including room rental fees and refreshments. - 3.
-Program faculty members and students will be invited to attend the exit seminar by the student, typically through an email to the Program listserv. - 4.
+- 1. Dissertation complete and submitted - 2.
+The student's Research Mentor will attend the exit seminar and is responsible for any costs associated with the exit seminar including room rental fees and refreshments.

+- 3. Program faculty members and students will be invited to attend the exit seminar by the student, typically through an email to the Program listservs: Students beastmail@berkeley.edu and Core faculty bioeng-core@lists.berkeley.edu. - 4.
 The student will notify their Home Campus Program administrative office of the date, time, and location of the exit seminar.